serge-medvedev/freeton-toolbox/README.md

     $ docker-compose logs --tail 500 --follow freeton-validator-dev
     ```

-3. Modify __msmtp__ [config file](validator/msmtp/msmtprc) by replacing dummy values with real ones and build the image
+1. OPTIONAL (if you want to receive emails on transaction confirmation requests): modify __msmtp__ [config file](validator/msmtp/msmtprc) by replacing dummy values with real ones and build the image
     ```bash
     $ docker-compose build msmtp
     ```

-4. When the validator node is synced, import the crontab to periodically run the validator script and other jobs
+1. When the validator node is synced, import the crontab to periodically run the validator script and other jobs
     ```bash
-    ### IMPORTANT: before you continue, change the fake email address with a valid recipient's one in the crontab file!
+    ### IMPORTANT: review the crontab file before activation
-    ### Also, you may want to change the stake amount which is specified there, too.
+    ### You may want to change the stake amount which is specified there.
+    ### Remove dummy email address passed to the script if you don't want to receive emails, or replace it with yours otherwise
     ### Remove the stats gathering job if you don't want to see such a useful information on the dashboard.
     $ crontab /opt/freeton-toolbox/validator/crontab
     ```

-5. Now, you might want to set up the dashboard to visualize some of the runtime metrics.
+1. Now, you might want to set up the dashboard to visualize some of the runtime metrics.
     ```bash
     $ docker-compose up -d influxdb telegraf chronograf
     ```